Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Virial Shock versus Virial Radius

 The temperature profiles show that the virial shock, characterized by a steep jump in temperature, is found at $\gtrsim 2 \Rv$.
 The reason the jump in temperature is not as large nor as sharp as in the maps is due to the fact that the profile is averaged over a spherical shell and as we have seen, the shock front is not spherical, leading to a smearing of the shock front signature.
 Behind the shock front, as one moves towards the centre, the temperature rises steadily reaching the virial temperature value at $\sim (0.3\textrm{--}0.4)\Rv$.
 The constant rise makes the identification of the shock front somewhat tricky, since the exact point in which the temperature drops is hard to determine.
 A similar predicament occurs for the pressure profile $P\propto \rho T$ since both the temperature and gas density rise towards the centre.

 The entropy profiles on the other hand rise steadily from the low entropy core typical of galaxy clusters, reaching a peak value near the shock and drops off suddenly at the shock front.
-The drop in entropy is roughly one order of magnitude rather than a factor of $3$--$4$, as can be seen in the maps, due to the smearing of the shock front when averaging over a spherical shell.
+The drop in entropy is roughly one order of magnitude rather than a factor of $3$--$4$ orders of magnitude, as can be seen in the maps, due to the smearing of the shock front when averaging over a spherical shell.
 The shape of the entropy profile with the distinctive maximum point and subsequent drop naturally lead to a `quick-and-dirty' method of shock edge identification, based on the position of the local maxima of the entropy and the local minima of the entropy gradients, i.e.\@ maximal negative gradient.
+While not as precise as state-of-the-art shock detection methods \citep[e.g.\@][]{Ryu2003,Vazza2011,Schaal2015} which can identify and trace the intricate three-dimensional structure of the shock front, our method manages to find a reasonable estimate for the location of the shock front (or fronts) as can be seen in \cref{fig:entTempRhoMaps_a1,fig:cl14Maps,fig:cl6Maps}.

 In \cref{fig:cl14_entProf} we show the entropy profile the cluster CL14 at \zeq{0} and \zeq{0.6} and mark the radii of maxima in the entropy profile as well as the maximal negative gradients.
 We designate these radii as the shock edges, which are marked as black circles in \cref{fig:cl14_S_a1,fig:cl14_S_a06}.
 As can be seen, in this particular case (as well as in many others), more than one local maxima was identified.
 This should come as no surprise since we have already noted that the shock front extends outwards to different distances in different directions.